 - Skill and experience of the surgeon operating the laser is the most important factor.

-- All Optimax surgeons are GMC registered and are Members or Fellows of The Royal College of Ophthalmologists.
+- All Optimax surgeons are registered by the General Medical Council and are Members or Fellows of The Royal College of Ophthalmologists.
 View our surgeon profiles to check their experience and qualifications.

-- Clinical studies on lasers are readily available on the internet from institutions such as the US FDA (Food & Drug Administration).
+- Clinical studies on lasers are readily available on the internet from institutions such as the United States Food & Drug Administration.

-- Optimax has been at the forefront of technology since opening in 1992 and has provided over 300,000 treatments since then.
+- Optimax has been at the forefront of technology since opening in 1991 and has provided over 700,000 laser eye treatments since then.